Stephen Mandel (hedge fund manager): Wealth and philanthropy

 He was chairman of Dartmouth's board of trustees and is currently chair of the national board of directors at Teach for America.
 He founded two charitable foundations: the Zoom Foundation and the Lone Pine Foundation.
-Mendel donated $1 million to the Lincoln Project, an anti-Donald Trump super PAC.
+Mandel donated $2 million to the Lincoln Project, an anti-Donald Trump super PAC.
+Mandel donated $16,179,889 to the Democrats in the 2020 election cycle, making him the 22nd largest donor that year.

 Personal life

 In 1982, he married Susan Joy Zadek of Baltimore, whom he met at Harvard.
 They have three children.
-His wife is a trustee of the Environmental Defense Fund and of Vassar College.
+His wife is a trustee of the Environmental Defense Fund.